appseconnect/docs/_posts/ProcessFlow Management/Quickstart/2020-03-18-snapshot-processflow.md

  **Note:** You can only view the successday for every instance of generated snapshots.
 Failed data will be display in the [Retry Window](/processflow/retry-processflow/).

-Following the above steps, you can successfully view the snapshot of an executed Process Flow.
+Following the above steps, you can successfully view the snapshot of an executed processflow.